cfang3/tetranucleotide_freqency/Final_proj.md

       var.explained <- eigenvalues / sum(eigenvalues)

-The beginnings of the ggplot are made by mapping aesthetics and `get_gg_title()` is used to extract the organism name.
+The beginnings of the ggplot are made by mapping aesthetics and `get_gg_title()` is used to extract the organism name from the second
+arguement: signalP.out.fn.
 This is eventually used as the main title of the ggplot.

       # Create ggplot
       p <- ggplot(curr_PCA, aes(x=PC1, y=PC2, colour = exported)) +